showdownjs/showdown/docs/event_system.md

     | regexp   | null      |            |                                                                    |
     | matches  | null      |            |                                                                    |

-    Usually you would want to use this event if you wish to change the input to the subparser
+    Usually you would want to use this event if you wish to change the input to the subparser.
+Please note, however, that the input text is the **complete text** that was fed to the converter.

  2. **.captureStart**: *might not be run*;